calliope-project/calliope/doc/user/ref_formulation.rst

 * ``c_con(loc::tech::carrier, timestep)``: consumption of a given energy carrier by a technology at time ``timestep`` This is used for all technologies, except ``supply`` and ``supply_plus``.

 The resulting losses associated with energy balancing also depend on the technology type.
-Each technology node is mapped here, with details on interactions given in :doc:`ref_model_config`.
+Each technology node is mapped here, with details on interactions given in :doc:`ref_config_listing`.

 .. figure:: images/nodes.*
    :alt: Layout of a various node and their energy balance